kocica/DatasetGenerator/README.md

 # Dataset generator

 This simple repository provides implementation of full-image dataset generator.
-Result synthetic dataset is supposed to be used for CNN (single-shot detector) training.
+Resulting synthetic dataset is supposed to be used for CNN (primary single-shot detector) training.

 ## Dependencies